aibubbledhilip-crypto/Replit_voyager/replit.md

 2. Upload two files (CSV or XLSX format):
    - File 1: Base file for comparison
    - File 2: Target file to compare against
-3. Select key columns (must exist in both files) to use for matching rows
+3. **Map key columns** for row matching:
+   - Click "Add Column Mapping" to create a new mapping row
+   - Select a column from File 1 (e.g., "customer_id")
+   - Select the corresponding column from File 2 (e.g., "id")
+   - **Columns can have different names** - the mapping tells the system which columns to match
+   - Add multiple mappings to create composite keys
+   - Remove mappings using the X button
 4. Click "Compare Files" to start the comparison
 5. Review the comparison results:
-   - **Unique to File 1**: Rows that exist only in the first file
+   - **Unique to File 1**: Rows that exist only in the first file (based on mapped key columns)
-   - **Unique to File 2**: Rows that exist only in the second file
+   - **Unique to File 2**: Rows that exist only in the second file (based on mapped key columns)
-   - **Common Rows**: Rows that are identical in both files
+   - **Common Rows**: Rows that are completely identical in both files
-   - **Differences**: Rows that exist in both files but have different values
+   - **Differences**: Rows that match on key columns but have different values in other columns
 6. Download the detailed comparison report as CSV
 7. The report includes:
-   - Summary statistics
+   - Summary statistics with column mappings shown (e.g., "customer_id→id")
    - All unique rows from each file
    - Detailed differences showing which columns changed and their values

+**Note on Column Comparison**:
+- **Mapped columns**: Compared using their respective names as defined in the mappings
+- **Unmapped columns**: Only compared if they have **identical names** in both files
+- Example: If File 1 has "name" and File 2 has "customer_name", these will NOT be compared unless you create a mapping "name→customer_name"

 ## Database Schema